 The Office of Media Relations should be notified about noteworthy or negative occurrences involving the University, its employees, students, alumni, parents or donors that are likely to rise to the level of a news story.

-Those who partake as a thought leader on behalf of Saint Xavier University, are to adhere to the SXU brand only and are not permitted to speak on the behalf of other institutions.
-This applies to all members of the Saint Xavier University committee.
+Those who partake as a thought leader on behalf of Saint Xavier University are to adhere to the SXU brand only and are not permitted to speak on the behalf of other institutions.
+This applies to all members of the Saint Xavier University community.

 Saint Xavier University complies with all applicable federal and state laws regarding the retention and release of personal and/or educational records of all current staff and students.